Complexity-OutRanked/PageRank/reports/final_report.md

 The websites with the highest probability have the highest rank.

 ## Replicating PageRank
 Following [3], we implement Google's PageRank algorithm.
-We verify that our replication is aligned with the paper's by using the data from the paper and checking that our results match the paper's results.
-Table 1 shows the results of the paper, and Table 2 shows our own results.
-Since the results are identical, we believe that our page rank algorithm matches the paper's.
+We verify that our replication is aligned with the paper's by using the data from the paper's.
+Table 1 shows the results of the paper and our own implementation.
+The damping factor accounts for the probability that a user exits a page and enters another page without using a link.
+The personalization vector is a probability distribution vector that models the user's preference.
+The PageRank vector is also a probability distribution vector that a user lands on each page.
+As shown in the table below, our implementation matches the paper's implemenation.

 | Damping Factor | Personalization Vector  | PageRank Vector (Paper result) |  PageRank Vector (Our result) | Ordering of Nodes |
 |---|---|---|---|---|